 At this place, the flag-salute ceremony takes place every morning at 6:00 AM and evening at 9:00 PM.
 This activity gives a deeper understanding of the heartfelt gratitude of the Vietnamese people to the Father of the country.
 All visitors are required to dress formally (no tank tops and shorts are allowed) and remain silent throughout the ceremony.

-5. Hanoi Old Quarter
+Hanoi Old Quarter

-10 Must-visit Tourist Attractions in Hanoi 5
+Tourist Attractions in Hanoi: Hanoi Old Quarter

 The setting of the streets shows not only traditional commercial culture but also unique and iconic architectural styles, including hundreds of ancient and historic buildings such as temples, pagodas, assemblies, and ordinary residential housing.
 Visitors can also sample a variety of local foods here.
 Taking a cyclo, bicycling, or walking are recommended to explore this area.

-6. Hoa Lo Prison
+Hoa Lo Prison

+This is one of the must-visit tourist attractions in Hanoi for those who are into Vietnam’s history.
 Hoa Lo Prison, also known as Maison Centrale, was built by the French in 1896 to capture revolutionary soldiers fighting against the colonial regime.
 The former prison covers an area of over 12,000 square meters.
 However, there are only 2,434 square meters for tourist purposes.
 The campus is divided into four zones: A and B (misdemeanors and warning penalties), C (French and foreign offenders), and D (felons and death sentences).

-7. Imperial Citadel of Thang Long
+Imperial Citadel of Thang Long

 Designated a World Heritage Site by UNESCO in 2010, marking its 1,000th anniversary, Hoang Thanh Thang Long (Imperial Citadel of Thang Long) is an important historical and cultural relic in Vietnam.
 Home to various imperial palaces and other ancient royal structures under thousands-of- year feudalism, this campus continues to be the political center of Vietnam until this day.